cybergavin/azure-cli-labs/az-webapp-sql-smi/README.md

 ## Environment Tested
 This lab was tested in the following environment:
 - WSL 1 (Fedora Remix) on Windows 10
-- Azure AD user with contributor privilege on an Azure subscription
+- Azure AD user with Contributor role on an Azure subscription
-- Internet connectivity allowing my workstation to connect to Azure services.
+- Internet connectivity allowing my workstation to connect to Azure services